NinjaSciurus/L13_PC_Print_App/README.md

 ## Requirements

-- **To run the release:** Windows 10/11 (x64) — nothing else; the download bundles the runtime.
+- **To run the release:** Windows 10/11 (x64).
+Nothing else; the download bundles the runtime.
 - **To build from source:** [.NET 10 SDK](https://dotnet.microsoft.com/download); Visual Studio 2026 optional (the solution uses the `.slnx` format).
-- A Bluetooth adapter (the app connects directly — no manual Windows pairing needed).
+- A Bluetooth adapter (the app connects directly, no manual Windows pairing needed).

 ## Build & run